Students

 Huskie Athletics Student Support

 Student Affairs and Outreach and Huskie Athletics have partnered to provide Huskie Athletics with direct support from one of our Student Student and Outreach Coordinators.
-In order to access this support, you must be a Huskie athlete.
+Huskie Athletes only

-• Athletes struggling with managing pressures, time, and expectations related to practices, games, classwork, and grades
+• struggling with managing pressures, time, and expectations related to practices, games, classwork, and grades

-• Athletes struggling with stress, feeling overwhelmed, and burnout
+• struggling with stress, feeling overwhelmed, and burnout

 **For educational workshops and presentations related to wellness in sports contact Ryan directly.

 Student Affairs and Outreach and Residence Services have partnered to provide students, living in on-campus residences, with direct support from a member of our team.
-In order to access this support, you must be living in USask campus residences.
+Students living in campus residences only

-The CIR provides all the same services as mentioned above but also has a keen understanding of the additional pressures that may result while living in residence.
-Additional pressures/situations may include:
+The CIR provides all the same services as mentioned above but also has a keen understanding of the additional stressors that may result while living in residence including:

 • Loneliness and isolation